 - Seoul Good

 Big Fish Small Fish

 There is a variety of fish that you can choose from.
 The fish are well prepared, crispy on the outside and soft on the inside.
 Furthermore, there are four different sauces up for selection – cheese, salted egg, XO sauce and the tartar sauce.
-Try the different sauce to see which is your favourite.
-Topping off would be the chips, which is made with russet potatoes from the U.S. The chips are really aromatic and crispy and will leave you wanting for more.
+Try the different sauces to see which is your favourite.
+Topping off would be the chips, which are made with russet potatoes from the U.S. The chips are really aromatic and crispy and will leave you wanting for more.
 If you can’t get enough of the chips and sauces, fret not as there are free refills.
 What is special about this restaurant is that it hires underprivileged individuals, making it even more meaningful to dine there.

 Heads up to oppa and unnie wannabes.
 Not only does this store serves staple food such as Spicy Chicken Noodle and Myeongdong Chicken Balls with Rice, it also has desserts to satisfy your cravings.
 The ingredients that they used are freshly imported from Korea, giving them an authentic flavour.
-There is a variety of Bingsu to choose from, ranging from tropical fruits such as Mango to Korean’s popular flavour such as injeolmi and red bean.
+There is a variety of Bingsu to choose from, ranging from tropical fruits such as Mango to Koreans’ popular flavour such as injeolmi and red bean.
 The café offers a choice between a milk base and a yoghurt base, with the latter being slightly more expensive.
 Unlike other bingsu places, Seoul Good adds additional toppings such as marshmallows and cornflakes at the bottom of the ice, giving the bingsu an extra taste.

 2. Punggol Settlement